 Representatives from four area advanced manufacturers formed Apprenticeship Catawba to offer four-year apprenticeships that lead into high paying jobs.
 Most companies plan to bring in two apprentices in the first year.

 Technibilt, Sarstedt USA, Tenowo Nonwovens and ZF Chassis Components collaborated with Catawba Valley Community College and the N.C.
-Department of Labor to fill a growing workforce need, according to Kim Abernathy, director of human resources for Technibilt, located in Newton.
+Department of Commerce to fill a growing workforce need, according to Kim Abernathy, director of human resources for Technibilt, located in Newton.

 “Our challenge is hiring qualified candidates with the right skill set for our high-tech jobs,” said Abernathy.
 Over the past few years, manufacturing processes have evolved to require workers with computer experience and the ability to function in a highly automated environment, she explained.

 “Technibilt and most of the Apprenticeship Catawba partners assist their current workforce in acquiring these new skills,” Abernathy explained.
 “However, our goal with Apprenticeship Catawba is to groom our future workforce.”

 When the apprenticeship is complete, graduates will have completed an associate degree in either mechatronics engineering technology or computer integrated machining technology.
 The employers pay all tuition, books and associated fees.
 Completers also earn a Journeyman’s Certificate through the N.C.
 Department of Commerce, a nationally recognized industry credential signifying they have completed 8,000 hours of on-the-job training.

 To qualify for the program, one must be a high school junior with a 3.0 minimum grade point average, have good attendance and pass placement tests.
 Students must also be recommended by a high school guidance counselor or Career and Technical Education advisor.